 This deliciously alkalizing and decorative herb is a rich source of deep green flavonoids, a member of the bone-healthy polyphenol family.
-As I reveal in the Save Our Bones Program, these free radical scavengers help increase the production of osteoblasts, cells that build your bones.5
+As I reveal in the Osteoporosis Reversal Program, these free radical scavengers help increase the production of osteoblasts, cells that build your bones.5

 Additionally, parsley – both dried and fresh – is an excellent source of two Foundation Supplements: vitamin K and vitamin C. And when it comes to an “edible” sunscreen, parsley is a concentrated source of vitamin A, which nourishes your skin, and – along with the antioxidant effect of the polyphenols – naturally helps prevent skin damage and excessive burning from sun exposure.6 Other excellent sources of polyphenols are apples, pears, grapes, and berries.

 I left the best for last… As incredible as it may sound, decadent dark chocolate is an excellent source of bone-healthy polyphenols, even though it is acidifying.
 And studies actually confirm that it not only protects your skin from the sun, it also beautifies it.
 Published in the Journal of Nutrition, the study authors write that,

 “Dietary flavanols from cocoa contribute to endogenous photoprotection, improve dermal blood circulation, and affect cosmetically relevant skin surface and hydration variables.”7

 I recommend you buy the organic unsweetened kind.